grue-eyed-arty/lvs-camera-security/README.md

 * An "event" is interpreted as any significant movement beyond baseline noise in our image.
   * Since we are tracking the "type" of event, but what a "type" means is pretty ambiguous and this is a very basic security system, each "event" will be split into three events that are logged.
 One for motion detected, one for the end of the motion (aka return to baseline), and one for the middle frame of the motion.
 The "type" will refer to these three categories.
   * There is probably a smarter way to determine which frame should be captured for the purposes of capturing the most info about what's going on, but giving time constraints and the scope of the project, "the middle frame" seems like a reasonable heuristic.
 * Since the camera is facing into a room or hallway, we are okay with it being "oversensitive" to pick up movements down the hall.
+Of course this sensitivity can be corrected by just changing the area value in our config.
+* Newline Delimited JSON (NDJSON) satisfes the requirement of being "JSON" for both the event tracking and the error tracking.
+I am going with this approach since we never actually need to do anything with either of these JSONs so, this avoids wasting time loading them into memory.

 Elaborations
 ------------